farisachugthai/ipython/docs/source/index.rst

 Command Line Interface
 ======================

-The Command line interface inherits the above functionality and adds
+The Command line interface inherits the above functionality and adds.:

-* real multi-line editing thanks to `prompt_toolkit
+* Real multi-line editing thanks to `prompt_toolkit
   <http://python-prompt-toolkit.readthedocs.io/en/stable/>`_.

-* syntax highlighting as you type
+* Syntax highlighting as you type.

-* integration with command line editor for a better workflow.
+* Integration with your usual command line editor for a better workflow.

 The kernel also has its share of features.
-When used with a compatible frontend, it allows:
+When used with a compatible front-end, it allows:

 * the object to create a rich display of Html, Images, Latex, Sound and Video.